Rainwater Harvesting - Everything You Need to Know

 Rainwater is Considered Safer than Water from Domestic Mains

-Not only has water been stored in dams for long periods of time, but the water through your mains is treated with a variety of chemicals in order to eliminate any bacteria that may be present.
+Not only has water been stored in open dams for long periods, but the water delivered through your mains is treated with a variety of chemicals to eliminate nasty bacteria.

 Rainwater Harvesting Systems Can Help Tackle Flooding

-The impact of flooding can also be lessened by installing rainwater harvesting systems.
-During heavy rainfall, storm drains can sometimes struggle to cope with the sheer amount of water trying to escape.
-The extra run-off facility of harvesting systems can help to ease that burden and reduce the damage that flooding can cause.
+During heavy rainfall, storm drains can sometimes struggle to cope with the quantity of water trying to escape.
+Rainwater harvesting systems can help to ease that burden and reduce the damage that flooding can cause to your property.

-At its most simple and complex, all rainwater harvesting systems will be made up of the same basic components.
+Before looking at the different rainwater harvesting methods, it’s important to learn the different buzzwords you’ll find used to describe the various components of a rainwater harvesting system.
+At its most simple and complex, all rainwater harvesting systems will be made up of the same necessary components.

-A catchment area, as you might expect from the name, is an area that is typically designed or altered to collect water.
-Usually this area will be the roof of your home as the system can be adapted to easily draw water from your home’s drainage system.
-In more complex systems, you can also collect water from gardens and flooded areas on your property.
+A catchment area, as you might expect from the name, is an area that is typically designed or altered to collect rainwater.
+This area will usually be the roof of your home as the system can be adapted to collect rainwater from your home’s drainage system.
+In more complex systems, you can also collect water from gardens and flooded areas.

 This is just a fancy term used to cover the eavestroughs, downspouts and piping that will be put in place to deliver water from the catchment area to the storage system.